viamrobotics/docs/content/en/docs/product-overviews/SDK-as-client.md

 ## Example usage of connecting as a Client using the Viam Python SDK

 The [Viam Python SDK](https://python.viam.dev) makes it easier to use an implementation of your robot's components using the Python programming language, than needing to create them directly using the [Viam RDK](https://docs.viam.com/product-overviews/RDK/).

+!!! tip
+     Viam's Software Development Kits (SDKs) provide a wide array of components to customize (You can browse through the [API Reference](https://python.viam.dev/autoapi/viam/components/index.html) to see all of them).

 !!! note
     Note: We will be assuming that you have already [set up Viam Server](https://docs.viam.com/getting-started/installation/#installing-viam-server) on your robot and [connected your robot to the Viam App](https://docs.viam.com/getting-started/installation/#adding-your-pi-on-the-viam-app-httpsappviamcom), and [installed the Viam Python SDK](https://python.viam.dev/index.html) on your client before proceeding.